duxsco/gentoo-selinux/README.md

 Aborting...
 ```

-## Fixes for denials in dmesg

-The policies created by `create_policy.sh` are in the policy folder.
-In addition to building and installing them, enabled following booleans:
+The policies created with `create_policy.sh` are in the "policy" folder.
+In addition to building and installing them, enable following booleans:

 ```bash
 setsebool -P allow_mount_anyfile on setsebool -P systemd_tmpfiles_manage_all on
 ```

-## Fixes in denials printed by ausearch
+## Non-policy based fixes

-Executing `create_policy.sh` resulted in following `ausearch` outputs.
+Executing `create_policy.sh` resulted in following `ausearch` outputs with non-policy based fixes shows in the following.

 ### 1. Cronie